 Online & Campus Based - Visit Website

-Loma Linda University's Acute Care Pediatric Nurse Practitioner program prepares advanced practice nurses to manage complex pediatric health challenges across critical care settings.
-Students develop comprehensive skills to stabilize children with acute and chronic conditions, focusing on minimizing complications and restoring optimal health potential.
-The hybrid DNP program spans 3 years and 9 months, combining rigorous online coursework with intensive on-campus sessions.
-Candidates must hold an RN license, possess critical care experience, and demonstrate strong clinical decision-making abilities.
-Graduates are equipped to work in emergency departments, hospitals, intensive care units, and specialized pediatric clinics.
+Loma Linda University's Acute Care Pediatric Nurse Practitioner DNP program focuses specifically on managing complex pediatric health challenges in critical care settings.
+This hybrid program prepares nurses to stabilize children with acute and chronic conditions, spanning 3 years and 9 months with online coursework and intensive on-campus sessions.
+Candidates need an RN license with acute care experience and strong clinical decision-making abilities.
+As a doctorate-level program, it requires an entrance exam unless explicitly waived.
+CCNE accredited and California BRN approved, graduates work in emergency departments, hospitals, ICUs, and specialized pediatric clinics with 1000 clinical hours of training.

 • Hybrid DNP program